theobio/p5-Bio-SeqWare-Uploads-CgHub-Bam/README.md

     $obj->run()

 Implements the actions taken when run as an application.
-Currently only returns 1 if succeds, or dies with an error message.
+Currently only returns 1 if succeds, or prints error and returns 0 if something dies with an error message.

 # INTERNAL METHODS